Brnjak6/eMerch/README.md

    - useHistory
    - localStorage
    - Framer Motion

+API data was tested in Postman and search parameteres were implemented.
 Some of the challenges I faced: price sorting in search page, cart pricing while lifting state up in React components, conditional rending until data is resolved...